Authentication

 No authentication (pass-through) methodπŸ”—

 If your application already uses an IdP to authenticate users and allows iframe embedding, and your ThoughtSpot instance has SAML or OIDC configured, you can set the authType attribute to None.
-The None authentication method can leverage user authentication taking place outside of the embedded application context.
+The None authentication method can leverage user authentication taking place outside the embedded application context.
 The SDK won’t do additional authentication and acts as a pass-through.

 init({